rogerchenfz/rogerchenfz.github.io/README.md

 ## Education Background

-Bachelor of Science, Statistics, Xiamen University, 2017-
+Bachelor of Science in Statistics, Xiamen University, 2017-

 NO.1 Middle School Affiliated to Central China Normal University, 2014-2017